-For an overview of the services we fund for mental health, suicide prevention and alcohol and other drugs, please download the Summary of Commissioned Services.
+For an overview of the services we fund for alcohol and other drugs, please download the Summary of Commissioned Services.

 WNSW PHN funds a range of Alcohol and Other Drugs (AOD) services to increase the capacity of care for people with substance abuse problems, particularly methamphetamines.
 These services also aim to improve the effectiveness of the health system through initiatives to increase coordination between various sectors, delivering individualised care and support outcomes.

 Alcohol & Other Drugs ServicesWNSW PHN funds two main AOD treatment activities; mainstream service delivery, and Indigenous service delivery.
 These are referral-based services, including screening, counselling, brief intervention and education for families and carers.
 They also cover capacity building for General Practice and social services to engage with people with substance abuse issues.